bravestNoob/hello-world/README.md

 # hello-world
 This is my frist repository!

-I am a guy searching for new challenges.
+Just a guy trying to learn some programming.